fnproject/fn/docs/developers/hybrid.md

 * dequeue a message from the MQ if there is some capacity

-##### /v1/runner/start
+##### POST /v1/runner/start

-the runner calls this endpoint immediately before starting a task, only starting the task if this endpoint returns a success. the request contains the app name and route name. the response returns success/fail code.
+the runner calls this endpoint immediately before starting a task, only starting the task if this endpoint returns a success. the request contains the app name and the call id. the response returns success/fail code.

 sync: